Ed-Fi-Exchange-OSS/Meadowlark/docs/design/caching/README.md

 works best for monolithic applications with high memory availability.

-External caches can offer some benefit compared to accessing the raw data store, particularly when the external cache is design to store in memory instead of on disk.
+External caches can offer some benefit compared to accessing the raw data store, particularly when the external cache is designed to store in memory instead of on disk.
 Distributed cache providers provide greater uptime and may be able to bring the cache closer to multiple application nodes that are running behind a load balancer.